Creating a CCE Standard/Turbo Cluster¶

 Network Model | Select VPC network or Tunnel network for your CCE standard cluster.
 Select Cloud Native Network 2.0 for your CCE Turbo cluster.
 For more information about their differences, see Overview. |

-Default Pod Subnet (configured for CCE Turbo clusters) | Select the subnet to which the pod belongs.
+Pod Subnet | Select the subnet to which the pod belongs.
 If no subnet is available, click Create Subnet to create one.
+This parameter is available only for CCE Turbo clusters.
 The pod subnet determines the maximum number of containers in a cluster.
 You can add pod subnets after a cluster is created. |

 Parameter | Description |